 The US Food and Drug Administration (FDA) also reported cases of salmonellosis through contaminated spices.
-Any food and food product can be contaminated with salmonella if the safety regimes are not followed while processing it.
+Any food product can be contaminated with salmonella if the safety regimes are not followed while processing it.

 The following factors may increase the risk of developing salmonellosis in children (3).

-- Traveling to areas with poor sanitation
+- Traveling to areas with poor sanitation and salmonella outbreak

 - Having pet birds or reptiles